 But even as an insurance junkie, I had a coverage gap: I didn’t have business insurance.
 When I realized it, I had a small panic attack.
 Then I dug in to research the topic more.
 This is what I found.
 (Don’t worry, this isn’t nearly as boring as paragraph 5 on page 17 of your renter’s insurance.)

-Like all insurance products, business insurance has a deductible that you have to pay first.
+Like all insurance products, business insurance has a deductible that you must pay first.
 Once you pay the deductible, the insurance kicks in.
 Most of the time, a higher deductible translates to a lower insurance cost.

 These are some of the weirdest things businesses have been sued over, according to Travis Biggert, chief sales officer of HUB, a group of International insurance brokers: